AVDambeck/ZineMachine/README.md

 # Support
 This is a rather hacky tool.
 Feel free to reach out if you are having trouble, no promises if I can actually help tho.

-# Test
-ignor this, this is a test